gordonhch/custom-ditribution-system-with-cwrsync/README.md

-# cwrsync: micro content ditribution system & scripts
+# Cwrsync: micro content ditribution system & scripts

 A script for one-way syncing files into individual folders from a server.